Sri-Likhita-adru/TechTogether-Digital/README.md

 ## 🚀 What's next for Quareer

-- Improve AI recommendation system.
+- Upgrade to a more accurate recommendation systems
 - Add more features to job filter page.